By goal

 No code.
 Trained on your catalog.
 Converts on every channel.

-Summary: Conversational AI delivers ROI through three channels: support cost reduction (automating 75% to 85% of routine tickets), conversion lift (assisted sessions convert at 2x to 5x unassisted), and AOV lift (15% to 25% from AI-driven upsell).
-This guide gives you the formulas, the benchmarks, and the build-the-case framework to present conversational AI ROI to any stakeholder.
+Conversational AI for ecommerce pays back through four levers: support cost savings (resolving 50 to 70% of routine contacts without a human), conversion lift (assisted sessions convert higher than unassisted, with Zipchat stores seeing up to a +37.8% conversion lift on first-party data), AOV lift (15% to 25% from AI-driven upsell), and cart recovery (WhatsApp AI recovers 3 to 5x what email recovers).
+A well-tuned deployment returns a defensible 5 to 10x on fully-loaded cost.
+This guide gives you the formulas, the benchmarks, the worked example, and the build-the-case framework to present conversational AI ROI to any stakeholder.

-Conversational AI for ecommerce delivers measurable value through three distinct mechanisms.
-Most ROI calculations in this space miss one or two components and therefore understate the case.
+Conversational AI for ecommerce delivers measurable value through four distinct mechanisms.
+Most ROI calculations in this space count one or two and therefore understate the case, usually by leaving out the lever that matters most: cart recovery.

-Component 1: Support cost savings.
-Automating 75% to 85% of routine support tickets reduces the cost of your support operation.
+Component 1: support cost savings.
+Resolving 50 to 70% of routine contacts (WISMO, FAQ, policy) without a human reduces the cost of your support operation.

-Component 2: Conversion lift from assisted sessions.
+Component 2: conversion lift from assisted sessions.
 Shoppers who interact with AI convert at higher rates than shoppers who do not.
-The lift is attributable to the AI resolving the questions that otherwise block purchase.
+The AI resolves the AI product questions and Agentic AI Search queries that otherwise block purchase.
+The honest caveat on attribution is below.

 Component 3: AOV lift from AI-driven upsell.
-AI-surfaced complementary product recommendations at the moment of purchase convert at higher rates than static recommendation widgets.
+AI-surfaced complementary product recommendations at the moment of purchase, powered by Agentic Skills, convert at higher rates than static recommendation widgets.

 For the full agentic commerce context this fits in, see the agentic commerce hub.

-Monthly support savings = (Monthly ticket volume) x (Automation rate) x (Cost per ticket)
+Monthly support savings = (Monthly ticket volume) x (Automation rate) x (Cost per resolution)

 Variables: